Iteration Tags are used to run a block of code repeatedly.

 <ul> <li style="clear:both"></li> <li></li> </ul> <!-- new cycle group starts! --> <ul> <li style="clear:both"></li> <li></li> <li></li> <li class="last"></li> </ul>

-HTML tags.
+Generates an HTML <table>.
+Must be wrapped in an opening <table> and closing </table> HTML tags.
 For a full list of parameters available within a tablerow loop, see tablerow (object).

 <table>